zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 you to do.
 It’s an image of, or a photograph of, the street and the buildings on that street.
 It’s almost as if you were walking dow n the street.
 This is an amazing thing you can do.
 Some people don’t like the idea o f, say, Google going around and taking photographs of everyone’s house, but it can be convenient if you want to see what a house or building looks like.

 Bryce says that is what he can do so that he and hi s wife, Caroline, can look at their daughter Sandra’s apartment.
 Caroline says, “ Wow, that’s amazing, but doesn’t the building look a little run-down?”
-The t erm “run-down” means that it is not in very good condition, perhaps because it is o ld or has been used a lot.
+The t erm “run-down” means that it is not in very good condition, perhaps because it is old or has been used a lot.
 If we describe a building as being “run-down,” we’re sayi ng the building is old and perhaps even falling apart.
 Maybe some of the walls  aren’t painted and the ceilings – the top of the room – perhaps has holes in it.
 That would be a run- down building, or what we would describe as a “run- down building.”

 You could describe yourself as being “run-down” if you’ve been working a lot recently, or perhaps have some sort of cold or flu.
 You may “feel run-down,” like you are falling apart.
 The phrasal verb “to fall ap art,” usually refers to an object whose pieces are beginning to come apart.
 In other words, the object is breaking apart into smaller pieces.
 Caroline thinks the buil ding her daughter Sandra lives in looks a little run-down.
 Her husband, Bryce, say s, “That’s what you get with high-resolution images.”
 “High-resolution images” a re images that are very high quality.
 They allow you to see the small details of  an image.

 In fact, that’s what Bryce says next.
 He says, “You  can see every detail” (detail).
 “Details” are small specific pieces of information about something.
 A detail on a photograph could be a small part of the image.
 “Det ails,” in general, refer to specific pieces of information.
 You could have deta ils about almost anything.
-I could give you the details of a story, the specific  things that happened in a story, or you could give someone the details of the meetin g you went to – all the things that happened in the meeting, the specific pieces o f information.
+I could give you the details of a story, the specific  things that happened in a story, or you could give someone the details of the meetin g you went to – all the things that happened in the meeting, the specific pieces of information.

 Bryce says, “You can navigate around and see a pano ramic view of her street.”
 “To navigate” (navigate) means to move around or mo ve through something, especially if it is difficult.
 Here it refers to the ability to see different parts of the city or the, in this case, “street view.”
 You can –  on for example the Google map program, when it is available – actually move down the street and see the different houses along the street.
 In this case, the map program allows Bryce to see a “panoramic (panoramic) view” of her street. “ Panoramic” refers to a large, wide view of something.